johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2017-08-27-karma-from-phantomjs-to-headless-chrome/index.md

 authors: johnnyreilly
 tags: [Chrome, Karma, PhantomJS]
 hide_table_of_contents: false
+description: 'Replace PhantomJS with new Chrome Headless to run Chrome without a UI.
+Migrate a test and add Chrome to your build environment.'
 ---

 Like pretty much everyone else I've been using PhantomJS to run my JavaScript (or compiled-to-JS) unit tests.
 It's been great.
 So when I heard the news that [PhantomJS was dead](https://news.ycombinator.com/item?id=14105489) I was genuinely sad.
 However, the King is dead....
 Long live the King!
 For there is a new hope; it's called [Chrome Headless ](https://developers.google.com/web/updates/2017/04/headless-chrome).
 It's not a separate version of Chrome; rather the ability to run Chrome without a UI is now baked into Google's favourite browser as of v59.
 (For those history buffs I might as well be clear: the main reason PhantomJS died is because Chrome Headless was in the works.)